kokopuffz/Microsoft-Mock/README.md

 The goal of this is to get you confortable creating a website from a pre-existing design.
 Often times, when making a site, you'll start with a wireframe.
 If you're working in a larger company with a User Experience Designer, they're likely to deliver a design to you and you have to impliment it; this project is to get you used to this!

-The intention of this deliverable is to gain practice with CSS and HTML, and you are free to use a framework (suggested: Tailwind, Bootstrap, or Materialize) or just vanilla CSS>
+The intention of this deliverable is to gain practice with CSS and HTML, and you are free to use a framework (suggested: Tailwind, Bootstrap, or Materialize) or just vanilla CSS.

 ## Getting started